prrvchr/vCardOOo/README.md

 - This DataSource singleton is responsible for:

   - When created, create a [Replicator](https://github.com/prrvchr/vCardOOo/blob/main/vCardOOo/pythonpath/vcard/replicator.py) thread to track remote changes on Nextcloud servers.
-  - Create and cache a [User](https://github.com/prrvchr/vCardOOo/blob/main/vCardOOo/pythonpath/vcard/user.py) Interface needed for creating the connection to the underlying database.
+  - Create and cache a [User](https://github.com/prrvchr/vCardOOo/blob/main/vCardOOo/pythonpath/vcard/user.py) Interface needed for, creating the connection to the underlying database and connect the Replicator to Nextcloud servers.
   - Start the Replicator each time you connect to the database.

 -  After retrieving the remote modifications, the Replicator uses to analyze the content of the vCards a UNO `com.sun.star.task.Job` service [CardSync](https://github.com/prrvchr/vCardOOo/blob/main/java/CardSync/source/io/github/prrvchr/carddav/CardSync.java) written in Java and using the [ez-vcard](https://github.com/mangstadt/ez-vcard) library.